adamant/adamant.language.reference/localization.md

 Many applications are developed without regard for internalization.
 For these applications the concept of *target locale* exists.
 The target locale determines the default for the current locale.
 Target locale can be set to one of three options:

 * User Locale - The app is meant to be fully localized, current culture defaults to the user's culture
-* Specific Locale *with* User Overrides - The the default locale is the specified locale with user settings overriding things like date formatting.
+* Specific Locale *with* User Overrides - The default locale is the specified locale with user settings overriding things like date formatting.
 * Specific Locale *without* User Overrides - The default locale is the specified locale without any user overrides.
 This then allows the setting of specific formatting etc. In this case, the locale is fully determined at compile time.

 **The target locale defaults to en-US *with* user overrides.**